Waste Management Adelaide 🚮 – Commercial Waste Services In 2021!

 Waste collection Adelaide: as a small or medium business operator in metropolitan Adelaide, South Australia, you may be looking to find out how to sustainably save money on your waste and recycling management services (such as rubbish bins Adelaide).
 Luckily, Waster.com.au can certainly help you with that.
 We are a waste management company focused exclusively on small and medium companies just like you – so we understand your needs and objectives.

-With a diverse economy and business base across the Adelaide metro region, waste collection providers must meet the needs of businesses in the prominent industries such as; health care and social assistance, retail, defense manufacturing, electronics and general manufacturing.
+With a diverse economy and business base across the Adelaide metro region, waste collection providers must meet the needs of businesses in prominent industries such as; health care and social assistance, retail, defence manufacturing, electronics and general manufacturing.

-As in other Australian states, a waste levy is imposed by the State government on disposal of waste at landfill.
-You can check up to date links to the relevant State information pages through our Waste Resources page in our website.
+As in other Australian states, a waste levy is imposed by the State government on the disposal of waste at landfill.
+You can check up to date links to the relevant State information pages through our Waste Resources page on our website.

-The waste levy as per the South Australia EPA is currently set at $110 per tonne on all waste disposed of at landfill in metro Adelaide as per July 2019 (and $55.00 per tonne in non metro Adelaide).
-These are significant increases on recent years – and are acting as a real tax on doing business in Adelaide.
+The waste levy as per the South Australia EPA is currently set at $143 per tonne on all waste disposed of at landfill in metro Adelaide as of July 2021 (and $71.50 per tonne in non-metro Adelaide).
+These are significant increases in recent years and are acting as a real tax on doing business in Adelaide.

-Please note – prices will increase significantly again on 1st July 2020.
+Please note that prices will increase significantly again in 2022.